Mo\"ET: Mixture of Expert Trees and its Application to Verifiable Reinforcement Learning

 The optimal policy ($\pi_*$) for this problem consists of taking the left (right resp.) action for each state below (above resp.) the diagonal.
 We used $\pi_*$ as a teacher and imitation learning approach of \Viper to train an interpretable \DT policy that mimics $\pi_*$.
 The resulting \DT policy is shown in \fig~\ref{fig:motivating-example}.
 The \DT partitions the state space (grid) using lines perpendicular to x and y axes, until it separates all states above diagonal from those below.
 This results in a \DT of depth $3$ with $9$ nodes.
 On the other hand, the policy learned by \MOET is shown in \fig~\ref{fig:motivating-example}.
 The \MOET model with $2$ experts learns to partition the space using the line defined by a linear function $1.06x + 1.11y = 4$ (roughly the diagonal of the grid).
 Points on the different sides of the line correspond to two different experts which are themselves \DTs of depth $0$ always choosing to go left (below) or right (above).

 We notice that \DT policy needs much larger depth to represent $\pi_*$ while \MOET can represent it as only one decision step.
-Furthermore, with increasing $N$ (size of the grid), complexity of \DT grows, while \MOET complexity stays the same; we empirically confirm this for $N=5,...,10$.
-For $N={5,6,7,8,9,10}$ \DT depths are ${3,4,4,4,4,5}$ and number of nodes are ${9,11,13,15,17,21}$ respectively.
+Furthermore, with increasing $N$ (size of the grid), complexity of \DT grows, while \MOET complexity stays the same; we empirically confirm this as follows.
+For Gridworld sizes $N={5,6,7,8,9,10}$, the depths of obtained \DTs are ${3,4,4,4,4,5}$ and the numbers of their nodes are ${9,11,13,15,17,21}$ respectively.
 In contrast, \MOET models of the same complexity and structure as the one shown in \fig~\ref{fig:motivating-example} are learned for all values of $N$.
-These results are summarized in Table~\ref{tbl:gridworld-perf} (all policies learned are equivalent to $\pi_*$).
+We present these results in Table~\ref{tbl:gridworld-perf} for better readability (all policies learned are equivalent to $\pi_*$).